Sales culture matters to your sales results — perhaps more than anything else you do.

-You can offer your sales team great pay, incentives, and benefits; but if your company is a dreadful, soul-sucking place to work, you will inevitably experience high turnover and poor employee retention rates.
+You can offer your sales team great pay, incentives, and benefits, but if your company doesn’t provide a positive work environment, you’ll still experience high turnover and poor employee retention rates.

-Speaking from first-hand experience, working in a negative sales environment can feel a lot like being in prison – figuratively chained to your desk with strict managers hounding you every 5 seconds to “smile and dial!”
+Speaking from first-hand experience, working in a negative sales culture can feel a lot like being in prison – figuratively chained to your desk with strict managers hounding you every 5 seconds to “smile and dial!”

 In the wrong type of company culture, sales can be a thankless job where you’re overexerting yourself day after day to meet your KPIs, with no light at the end of the tunnel.

-But for companies that work to perpetuate a positive culture, sales does not have to equal sweatshop.
+But for companies that work to perpetuate a positive culture, sales can be a rewarding job with huge financial rewards (for both your employees and your company).

 Creating a positive sales culture is not just a nice thing to do.
 It’s a necessary endeavor that will impact your bottom line tremendously.
 After all, it takes happy, loyal employees to acquire and maintain happy, loyal customers.

-In case you were unaware, I do, in fact, work in a prison.
-Televerde operates 5 of its 9 call centers within the Department of Corrections in Arizona and Indiana.
-If we can find a way to foster a positive culture of personal growth and upward mobility – believe me; you can, too.
+In case you were unaware, I do actually work in a prison.
+Televerde operates five of its nine call centers within the Department of Corrections in Arizona and Indiana.
+If we can find ways to foster a positive sales culture of personal growth and upward mobility — trust me, you can too.

 If you are so inclined, go read more about our business model and the amazing results we deliver here.
 However, this article is not about us, it’s about you, and the steps you can take to improve your sales culture to increase revenue.